Sequans Communications (SQNS) Set to Announce Earnings on Tuesday

-Sequans Communications (NYSE:SQNS) will announce its earnings results before the market opens on Tuesday, August 3rd.
+Sequans Communications (NYSE:SQNS) is set to announce its earnings results before the market opens on Tuesday, August 3rd.
 Analysts expect the company to announce earnings of ($0.20) per share for the quarter.
-Investors interested in listening to the company’s conference call can do so using this link.
+Investors interested in participating in the company’s conference call can do so using this link.

-Sequans Communications (NYSE:SQNS) last released its quarterly earnings results on Tuesday, April 27th.
-The semiconductor company reported ($0.18) EPS for the quarter, beating the Zacks’ consensus estimate of ($0.26) by $0.08.
-The firm had revenue of $12.32 million during the quarter, compared to the consensus estimate of $13.60 million.
-On average, analysts expect Sequans Communications to post $-1 EPS for the current fiscal year and $0 EPS for the next fiscal year.

 Sequans Communications SA designs, develops, and supplies cellular semiconductor solutions for massive, broadband, and critical Internet of Things (IoT) markets in Taiwan, Korea, China, rest of Asia, the United States, and internationally.
 It offers a set of 5G/4G chips and modules for non-smartphone devices.